git-tfs/git-tfs/README.md

     #or with Rake (Ruby)
     rake build:debug

-Note : if the build fails because it can't find libgit2sharp dependency, update submodules with `git submodule update`
+Note : if the build fails because it can't find libgit2sharp dependency, update submodules with `git submodule init` followed by `git submodule update`

 ## Contributing
 Contributions are always welcome.